glynnbird/todolist/README.md

 # todolist

+## Terraform-built infrastructure

+This app requires some Cloudflare infrastructure, all of which is created using Terraform:

+1. A KV namespace.
+2. Various Workers that are bound to the KV namespace from (1).
+3. A "router" Worker that can invoke Workers from (2) in response to HTTP traffic.
+4. A custom domain whose traffic is sent to the router worker from step (3).

 ## Data model

 As we only have simple KeyValue store and the Cloudflare KV.list() operation only returns the keys (not the values), the data model packs some data into the key.